OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

 - Using digital certificates requires backend PKI system.
 - Installing certificates can be difficult for users, particularly in a highly restricted environment.
-- Enterprise proxy servers which perform SSL decryption will prevent he use of certificates.
+- Enterprise proxy servers which perform SSL decryption will prevent the use of certificates.
 - The certificates are stored on the user's workstation, and as such can be stolen if their system is compromised.

 ### Smartcards